TheFantasyClub/AlienVaultPyEx2/README.rst

 * [ ] prompt for proxy if needed
 * [ ] set a python's list pointing to Github's repos.
 * [ ] connect to Github
 * [ ] using PyGithub, extract the id, state, title, repository and created at with isoformat Z and create with those data, a dictionary.
-Insert this dictionary as element into a list.
 * [ ] using the list preiously created, search trough all elements and create a dictionary with the keywords `day` and `ocurrences`

 Input